Hishamkool/Hishamkool/README.md

 - **CSSD**: A project related to CSSD (Central Sterile Services Department), for managing the reusable tools in a hospital.

 - **Houseme**: A real estate website for buying and selling houses in your vicinity.

+- **Roll a Dice Game**: A two-player web game built with HTML, CSS, and JavaScript where the first player to reach 100 points wins.

+- **Random Password Generator**: A web page that generates secure passwords based on user-selected options like length, uppercase letters, numbers, and symbols.

+- **hotel_app_flutter**: A Flutter-based application that provides UI for hotel booking functionality with modern, responsive design elements.

 - **CarShopApp for Flutter**: A Flutter application for car shopping, showcasing a user-friendly interface and seamless performance.

-- **Movie UI in Flutter**: Designed a movie-themed user interface using Flutter to enhance UI/UX design skills.
+- **Movie UI in Flutter**: A Netflix-style movie app interface built using Flutter, focused on delivering an engaging and modern UI experience.

+- **instagramuiClone_flutter**: A clone of Instagram’s UI built with Flutter, created to practice and demonstrate social media interface designs.

-- **bankapp_ui in Flutter**: A user interface design for a banking application, focusing on clean and intuitive design principles..
+- **bankapp_ui in Flutter**: A user interface design for a banking application, focusing on clean and intuitive design principles.

+- **hotel_app_flutter**: A Flutter-based application that provides UI for hotel booking functionality with modern design elements.

 - **Firebase Authentication using MVVM**: Implemented Firebase authentication in a Flutter app following the Model-View-ViewModel architecture.